weaveworks-guides/weave-net-legacy/weave-loadbalance/README.md

     fe80::3c60:1fff:feee:644a
     ....

-Note that your requests are balanced equally among all 6 containers you are running on both weave hosts (`10.2.0.x` are from `weave-gs-01`, and `10.2.128.x` are from `weave-gs-02`, that's how those agreed on splitting allocated IP range).
+Note that your requests are balanced equally among all 6 containers you are running on both weave hosts (`10.2.0.x` are from `weave-gs-01`, and `10.2.128.x` are from `weave-gs-02`, that's how weave hosts have agreed on splitting allocated IP range).

 ## Summary ##